 All the hospitality, love, care, and help I was offered by everyone there gave me a place to call a home in Nepal.
 During my departure, I met everyone and waved a goodbye to them.
 I left with a heavy heart and ended my wonderful stay at Bardia Wildlife Resort aka Paradise.

 Would I recommend Bardia Wildlife Resort for a stay?
 Well of course, yes!
 I had a wonderful time and I’m sure you will have a great time there, too.
-You may want to check their website for contact details and book directly with them.
+Head over to their page on Booking.com to book a room with Bardia Wildlife Resort.

 Have you stayed at Paradise in Bardia?
 How was your experience?
 Share it with me!
 Need help planning your Nepal trip?
 I can help.
 Feel free to ask.Book Now